nathankot/Karma.gs/readme.md

 ### Folder Structure

-- **assets/stylus/stylehsset.styl** : This is the file that you _compile_.
+- **assets/stylus/stylesheet.styl** : This is the file that you _compile_.
 It imports all other necessary files. *If you create a new file*, you must import it in this file for changes to take effect.
 - **assets/stylus/config.styl** : This is where you start, take a look and make adjustments suitable to your app.
 Some of the key configurations will be detailed below.
 - **assets/stylus/dependencies/** : Generally you don't need to touch this folder, it includes the cogs that make Karma.gs work.
 - **assets/stylus/classes/** : These are **extendible** classes such as `.clearfix`.
 Much like abstract classes in OOP, they must only be extended by your styles via `@extends`
 - **assets/stylus/layout** : These styles control the layouting (spacing between objects.)
 It has a `baby.styl`, `mummy.styl`, and `daddy.styl`.
 More on that later.
-- **assets/stylus/components** : Components are reusasble pieces of styles that form a tangile and severable component within the view.
+- **assets/stylus/components** : Components are reuseable pieces of styles that form a tangible and severable component within the view.
 Put them in here.
 - **assets/stylus/modules** : Modules are non-reusable styles related to a specific page or purpose.
 The styles that it applies need not be contained within an element and can be broad.
 - **assets/stylus/vendor** : You can place external styles, dependencies here.

 ### The Grid

-### Configuring
+#### Configuring

 The grid is totally configurable.
 Configuration parameters as follows: